yiwxng/Portfolio_YiWang/README.md

 # What this repo is about?
-This is a repo that contained all relevant material to my past and current research work* .
+This is a repo that contained all relevant material to my past and current research work*.
+NOTE: this repo is still being updated as of Summer 2024

 *Due to adherence to academic copy right and work being under review, not all of the work that I was involved in will be posted on this public repo.